 8. Feel free to cut the salt called for in the recipe in half.
 I find that it makes no difference in the final results.

-9 Bread flour is no the same as all-purpose flour.
-It is higher in protein and gluten and is necessary to give your bread its fine grain.
+9 Bread flour is not the same as all-purpose flour.
+It is higher in protein and gluten and it is necessary to give your bread its fine grain.

 10. If the bread rises well but collapses during baking, it is either rising too fast or the size of the recipe is too large.
 The next time, try cutting back on the yeast or sugar or using a recipe that uses less flour overall.